-As at 28 February 2018 the Company had no outstanding borrowings (2017: £nil).
+The Company has no committed borrowing facilities as at 28 February 2018 (2017: £nil).

 Investment risk

 As a VCT, it is the Company's specific business to evaluate and control the investment risk in its portfolio of unquoted companies, the details of which are discussed in the Investment Manager's Report.